 We denote $y_{i,t}$ as the observed engine-out NOx measurement for engine $i$ at time $t$, and let $y_{i,1:T} = \{y_{i,t}\}_{t=1}^T$ and $x_{i,1:T} = \{x_{i,t}\}_{t=1}^T$ represent sequences of engine-out NOx and inputs respectively over a time horizon $T$.
 The GP model $f(\cdot)$ operates in a normalized space defined by a transformation $Q(\cdot)$ where predictions are subsequently mapped back to physical NOx units via the inverse transformation $Q^{-1}(\cdot)$.
 To simplify notation, we define the GP based median predictor in the physical NOx scale as

-where the median is taken with respect to the GP predictive distribution and is used instead of the mean to increase robustness to skewness and outliers in the predictive distribution.
+where the median is taken with respect to the GP predictive distribution and is used instead of the mean because the inverse transformation $Q^{-1}(\cdot)$ maps the GP outputs to a highly skewed, non-negative distribution in the physical domain.

+In such heavy tailed distributions, the mean is often pulled toward extreme values, whereas the median remains a robust estimator of the central tendency and is invariant under the monotonic transformation $Q^{-1}$.
 The measurement model for engine-out NOx is then expressed as:

 where $\alpha_i \in \mathbb{R}$ denotes an additive bias specific to engine $i$ which remains constant over time (as supported by empirical observations in Fig.~\ref{fig:nox_different_engines}), and $\sigma_y^2$ represents the observation noise variance, assumed homoscedastic and temporally independent.
 Consequently the complete set of biases for engine $i$ is represented by the parameter tuple $(\alpha_i, b_i)$.